dib-lab/dibsi/workshops.md

 in R. You'll also learn how to visualize and present data using publication-quality plots and dynamic documents that combine descriptive writing with the results of your code.

+The course will focus on laying a groundwork of basic R skills to enable future self-teaching of specific use cases.
+However, enrollees are encouraged to reach out to the instructor if there are particular topics that they think would be especially valuable to cover, and we'll try to work them into the curriculum.

 #### [Workshop registration](https://registration.genomecenter.ucdavis.edu/events/DIBSI_R_workshop/)